Learning from the Global South

 Mitzi

 I think the SDGs are good goals, but they are just goals.
 There are no concrete action steps and plans on how to achieve them, and that's where governments and civil society come in.
-So the SDGs don't achieve much as such, but they achieve a lot by ensuring that people understand the direction we should be going in, that we can actually demand the eradication of poverty, clean water, clean air.
+So the SDGs don't achieve much as such, but they achieve a lot by ensuring that people understand the direction we should be going in, that we can actually demand the eradication of poverty, we can fight for clean water, clean air.
 The SDGs are effective when governments really take them to heart and do something about them.
 But most current governments around the world, especially those in the Global North, who are the main perpetrators of the climate crisis and all the other socio-economic crises we are experiencing today, may talk about a goal and maybe even adopt some measures, but do they actually implement them?
 I don't think so.

 https://www.fairplay.or.at/en/archive/learning-from-the-global-south#top